 Online Theory

 This is quite a simple example and something most people are doing to teach their subjects online today for all subjects.
 No matter what the subject there is always a theoretical component before the hands on training commences.
-This can easily be built into eLearning for future students.
+This can easily be built into eLearning for future students and we have all done a course like that before.

 Demonstration Videos